 Configuration Files

-AISIX AI Gateway uses startup configuration files to define process-level settings such as listeners, etcd connectivity, TLS, observability, cache backend, and managed-gateway startup.
+AISIX AI Gateway uses startup configuration files to define process-level settings such as listeners, etcd connectivity, TLS, observability, cache and rate-limit backends, and managed-gateway startup.

 Dynamic resources are not defined in startup configuration files.
 Models, caller API keys, provider keys, guardrails, cache policies, and observability exporters are stored in etcd and managed through the Admin API or AISIX Cloud control plane.